opensearch-project/sql/docs/dev/Testing.md

     ...
 ```

-Specify external Elasticsearch cluster by `esHost` argument, otherwise an internal Elasticsearch in workspace is in use by default.
+Specify external OpenSearch cluster by `esHost` argument, otherwise an internal OpenSearch in workspace is in use by default.

 ```
 $ ./gradlew :integ-test:comparisonTest -DesHost=localhost:9200